-Climaticconditions: Sensorsareplacedinsideoutsidetheagriculturalfields.
-Theycollectdatafrom the environment which is used to choose the right climatic conditions.
+Climaticconditions: Sensors are placed inside outside the agricultural fields.
+They collect data from the environment which is used to choose the right climatic conditions.

-Precisionfarming: Itrefers tosmartfarmingapplications such as livestock monitoring, vehicle tracking, field observation and inventory monitoring.
+Precisionfarming: Itrefers to smartfarming applications such as livestock monitoring, vehicle tracking, field observation and inventory monitoring.

 Smartgreenhouse: Using solar-powered IOT sensors build modern and in expensive greenhouses.
-Data Analytics: This helps in an alysis of weather conditions, livestock conditions and coop conditions.
-Agricultural Drones: This is used for cropheal the ropmonitoring, planting, crops praying and field a nalysis.

-SmartEnergyManagementSystem:

-Itallowsthecoordination amongsensorsandlightstoautomatically keeplightsoffwhen notrequired.
-The systems alertusersinreal-time whenthelightbulbs goout.

-Application:

-Smart lighting: Smart LEDS can send information as well as receive command.
-SmartEnergy meters:

-Itallowstodetectanyfaultybillschargedbyutilityproviders.
-Officedevicemonitors: Large officebuilding usetheseforsaving energy.
+ENTERDENIELIECHE AND AANACEAAFNTANDS AADTTECHNOLOGV ENTREPRENEURSHIPANDMANAGEMENTANDSMARTTECHNOLOGY S. AgriculturalDrones: This is used for cropheal the ropmonitoring, planting, cropheal the ropmonitoring and the opsprayingandfielda nalysis.
+SmartEnergyManagementSystem: Itallowsthecoordination amongsensors and lights to automatically keeplightsoffwhen notrequired.
+The systems alertusers in real-time when the light bulbs goout.
+Application: Smart lighting: Smart LEDS can send information as well as receive com- nmand.
+SmartEnergy meters: Itallowstodetectanyfaultybillschargedbyutilityproviders.
+Officedevicemon nitors:Large officebuilding usetheseforsaving energy.